Volunteer FAQ

 - Only Festival Kitchen volunteers and authorized personnel are allowed into the Festival Kitchen work area.

-All volunteers’ children between the ages of 3–11 require wristbands to accompany their parent/sponsor into the Festival Kitchen.
+All volunteers’ children between the ages of 3 and 11 require wristbands to accompany their parent/sponsor into the Festival Kitchen for meals.
 These wristbands are not required for Festival admission.
-Parents may register their children and receive a wristband at their crew meeting, or at Volunteer Services.
+Parents may register their children and receive a wristband at their crew meeting or at the Volunteer Services tent on site during the festival.

-Please contact your crew coordinator and Marianne or Jaime in the Volunteer Office immediately via phone (780-466-3669) AND email.
+Please contact your crew coordinator and the Volunteer Office immediately via phone (780-466-3669) AND email.

-Pro-tip: Bring a change of clothes!
+PRO-TIP: Pack a change of clothes and layers!
 The Volunteer Locker (at Volunteer Services) has a change room you can use.
-You'll be going from session stages to your shifts to late night parties.
+You'll be going from session stages to your shifts to late-night parties, so a change of clothes can be helpful.

-Contact your crew coordinator immediately.
+Contact your crew coordinator immediately (their info should be in your crew manual).
 You can also leave a message at Volunteer Services 780-466-3669.